jbuck2005/Marlin/README.md

 Ensure you take the right assets: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.

-*Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is also available.*
+*Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is experimental.*

-*Support for the obscure Creality v1.1-ERA board is _not_ available.*

 ### Development and compile-it-yourself